appacitive/builder-docs/server/javascript/getting-started/installation/index.md

 It is recommended to serve the sdk directly from our Content Delivery Network.
 Add the following line of code after loading Backbone.js and its dependencies.

+This will include the sdk in your project.

 ```html
 <script src="//cdn.appacitive.com/sdk/js/appacitive-js-sdk-v1.0.min.js"></script>
 ```
 Using a protocol relative URI means the sdk will be served using the same protocol (HTTP or HTTPS) as your index.html.

-This will include the sdk in your project.
+<a title="Download blank Javascript/HTML5 project" class="btn btn-success" href="http://cdn.appacitive.com/devcenter/javascript/js_appacitive_empty_project.zip"><i class="glyphicon glyphicon-download-alt"></i>  Download blank Javascript/HTML5 project</a>

 ##Download and Include the sdk

-Incase you do not want to use CDN, you can always <a href="/javascript/downloads" target="_blank">download <i class="glyphicon glyphicon-share-alt"></i></a> the SDK.
+Incase you don't want to use CDN, you can always <a href="/javascript/downloads" target="_blank">download <i class="glyphicon glyphicon-share-alt"></i></a> the SDK.

 The source code for the Javascript sdk for Appacitive is open source and is available on github under the [Apache License](https://github.com/chiragsanghvi/JavascriptSDK/blob/master/License).